Mark Pulisic

-Mark Pulisic (born September 20, 1968) is an American former soccer player and coach of Croatian descent.
+Mark Pulisic (Pulišić; born September 20, 1968) is an American former soccer player and coach.
 He played for the Harrisburg Heat for his entire professional career.
 He is the father of Christian Pulisic, who plays for AC Milan and the United States men's national team.

 College

 Pulisic attended George Mason University, where he played soccer from 1986 to 1989.
 He finished with thirty-five career goals in 73 appearances.
 In 2012, he was voted into the George Mason Men's Soccer Hall of Fame.

 Harrisburg Heat

 In 1991, Pulisic turned professional with the Harrisburg Heat of the National Professional Soccer League (NPSL).
 He remained with the Heat throughout his career, retiring from playing professionally in 1999.
 When he retired, the Heat honored him with a Mark Pulisic Night at the Farm Show Arena in Harrisburg, Pennsylvania.
 He was then inducted into the team's Hall of Fame, joining Bob Lilley, Richard Chinapoo, and Todd Smith.